-Historic Brewing Company - Flagstaff has become Arizona’s craft brew city, thanks to spots like Historic Brewing Company.
-With two dog-friendly Flagstaff locations, 20 beers on tap and a delicious pub menu, Historic Brewing Company is a great place to spend an evening.
+Flagstaff has become Arizona’s craft brew city, thanks to spots like Historic Brewing Company.
+With two dog-friendly Flagstaff locations, 20 beers on tap, and a delicious pub menu, Historic Brewing Company is a great place to spend an evening.
 The downtown patio is open year-round with space heaters to keep you warm.

-Macy’s European Coffeehouse & Bakery - for breakfast in Flagstaff, head to Macy’s European Coffeehouse.
-Don’t wait until you’re hungry; this place is popular so expect a short wait!
+For breakfast in Flagstaff, head to Macy’s European Coffeehouse.
+Don’t wait until you’re hungry; this place is popular so expect a wait!
 Not only is Macy’s locally owned and operated (for 30 years!) but they are one of Flagstaff’s only all-vegetarian restaurants.
 This is also a great stop to pick up some sweet baked goods to bring on a hike!

-Toasted Owl Cafe - Another locally owned gem of Flagstaff.
+Another locally-owned gem of Flagstaff.
 We visited the east-side location near our hotel, but both locations (downtown and east side) have dog-friendly patios.
 They serve breakfast all day, and the menu is expansive.
 We’ll definitely be back to try more menu items on our next visit to Flagstaff.

-The Oakmont - located in the clubhouse at the Continental Golf Club, but way less pretentious than that sounds.
-There’s a cozy dining room with a fireplace and big-screen TV’s, plus a dog-friendly covered patio for warmer nights.
+Located in the clubhouse at the Continental Golf Club, but way less pretentious than that sounds.
+There’s a cozy dining room with a fireplace and big-screen TVs, plus a dog-friendly covered patio for warmer nights.
 I had the best chicken pot pie of my life at the Oakmont!
 I can only imagine how good everything else on the menu is.

 Dog-friendly Flagstaff restaurants we look forward to trying on our next visit: